DigitalMachinist/unity-utilities/README.md

 A collection of utilities for Unity (with accompanying documentation and test scenes) that I use in personal projects and at Axon Interactive.
 It includes a variety of tools that can be used together or separately to make game development a little bit easier.

-The root folder of this project contains a series of .unitypackage files that make importing specific features into projects, but of course you are free to make use of these files however suits you best.

 ## Attributes

 [Assets/Utilities/Attributes](https://github.com/DigitalMachinist/unity-utilities/tree/master/Assets/Utilities/Attributes)